 Launched in Spring 2015, Hinge Arts is intended to create opportunities where artists and community members gather to explore themes of transition, connection, and innovation inspired by the community’s 124 years of hosting a state mental institution.

-We are currently transitioning the Hinge Arts program into a new residency model, the Rural Futures Residency.
-Please watch for announcements in summer 2023 for more information.
+We are currently transitioning the Hinge Arts program into a new residency model.
+Please watch for announcements in winter 2024 for more information.

 The Kirkbride Building